 Well, those are my best Copic ink refilling tips.
 I hope they are helpful to you!
 Be sure to check the blogs below for more useful tips.

 Up to now I've avoided making marker color suggestions very often because color is a personal choice.
 As long as you like a color and have different values of the same color, you should be able to shade effectively.
 All of that to say, this is not the "Holy Grail" list of Copic colors!
 When I'm working at home, I don't choose from only 72 colors.
-However, for class purposes, I chose colors that would work with the images that I could foresee using in classes--flowers, greenery, skin and hair tones, etc. I also chose some warm and cool grays.
-If I'm lucky, both of my sets of 36 will be on the same table.
-If the tables are smaller, each set still contains at least three of a given hue and should be workable.
+However, when I needed to pare down the number of markers that I travel with, I chose colors that would work with the images that I could foresee using in classes or at events--flowers, greenery, skin and hair tones, etc. I also chose some warm and cool grays.

 Can you help me choose Copic markers?